reside-ic/reside-ic.github.io/content/about.md

 Giovanni is a computer scientist and health researcher.
 The former CTO of a health tech startup he now works with the malaria group at Imperial developing individual-based malaria models in C++ and R. Outside of tech, he paints, makes music, is a keen runner and occasional philosophy reader.
 {{< /person >}}
+{{< person name="Lekan Anifowoshe"img="lekan.jpeg" url="https://github.com/carbowizzy">}}
+Lekan completed his BSc in Information Technology at Eastern Mediterranean University,Cyprus and MSc in Information Technology with Business and Management from University of Sussex.
+He has years of experience working with different technologies and tools in public and private sectors.
+Before joining the team he worked as a Software Engineer/Database Manager with a cancer research group at Imperial College.
+If not coding, he enjoys watching and playing lawn tennis.
+{{< /person >}}
 {{< person name="Nicolas Dolan" img="nick.jpg" url="https://github.com/Nicolas-Dolan">}}
 Nicolas previously worked in medical communications as a medical writer and prior to that edited for The Lancet medical journal.
 Wanting to take on a new challenge, he retrained at a software engineering immersive run by General Assembly.
 His hobbies include learning foreign languages and obsessing over artificial intelligence.